 This has unfortunately led to a delay in the overall timeline of this project, and caused undue grief on the client we are working for.
 The new delay has caused a displacement of their work, and issued new challenges requiring their adaptability in an already difficult circumstance.
 This adaptability required may impact their stability going forward as a result.

 We are not immune to the effects of this breach, either.
 The delay has caused additional monetary investments from the increase in time and resources spent rectifying this situation.
 This has also damaged our reputation as a software development firm, and provider of quality components.
 This has in turn affected our relationship in the software environment to pose new risks to client-gathering.
-This event has shown to be super not tubular.
+This event has shown to be regrettable.